siwaht/SiwahtVideo16/replit.md

   - Ensured proper static file serving in production by including assets in build output
   - Created copy-assets.sh script to automate asset copying for future deployments
   - All multimedia content now properly served in both development and production environments
+- **Web-Optimized Media Format Conversion (August 2025)**: Converted all multimedia files for flawless deployment playback
+  - Used FFmpeg to convert all videos to H.264 with libx264 codec, yuv420p pixel format, and faststart flag
+  - Converted all audio files to MP3 with 128kbps bitrate for consistent web streaming
+  - Added optimized directories (/optimized/) containing web-ready versions with "-web" suffix
+  - Updated all storage references to use web-optimized file paths for better browser compatibility
+  - Enhanced server MIME type handling with cache control headers for optimized media files
+  - Automated deployment process with updated copy-assets.sh script for web-optimized versions
 - **Contact Form Enhancement (August 2025)**: Streamlined contact form with webhook integration
   - Changed from separate first name/last name fields to single full name field
   - Removed Service Interest dropdown to simplify user experience